Archived:

 When the colors being interpolated are not fully opaque, they are transformed

 into premultiplied color values.
-This process accepts a single color
+This process accepts a single color and

 updates the channel values if necessary, returning a new color with